CtrlK

 Actionability

-Every section provides concrete, copy-paste ready commands with real flags and options.
-The sample output helps Claude understand expected results.
-The quick reference table is immediately usable.
+All commands are concrete, copy-paste ready bash commands with real flags and realistic examples.
+The sample output helps Claude understand what to expect.
+The quick reference table provides an excellent lookup for specific tasks.

 3 / 3